With the rise in email scams, it is more important than ever to be sure that your business’s emails are authentic.

-In a nutshell, DMARC adds a level of certainty on whether an email is legit and that it has originated from your domain and essentially acts like a security guard to inboxes.
+In a nutshell, Domain-based Message Authentication Reporting and Conformance adds a level of certainty on whether an email is legit and that it has originated from your domain and essentially acts like a security guard to inboxes.
 When appropriately deployed, DMARC uses the DNS to publish information to instruct a recipient (ISP) on what to do with that email should it fail SPF and DKIM authentication tests.
-There are three instructions when authentication fails

-- When P=None, it does nothing
+- P=None, it does nothing

-- When P=Quarantine, it will quarantine the email
+- P=Quarantine, it will quarantine the email

 - When P=Reject, the email will be rejected and never get there